riad-azz/tiktok-saver/README.md

 ### Rate limiting

-[flask-limiter](https://flask-limiter.readthedocs.io/en/stable/) is used for rate limiting, you can customize it to your liking in `backend/app/extensions/limiter.py` as for the main settings in `.env`:
+[Flask Limiter](https://flask-limiter.readthedocs.io/en/stable/) is used for rate limiting, you can customize it to your liking in `backend/app/extensions/limiter.py` as for the main settings in `.env`:

 - RATELIMIT_ENABLED : pretty straight forwards, this determines wether rate limiting is used or not.